Sandeepa1995/MorfiConvert/README.md

 ```sh
 GeneData stringFragment(GeneData inpData, std::string strtString, std::string endString);
 ```
 Take only the relevant part of the gene sequence.
-Done by the first matching string found in the current gene to the last matching ending gene portion of the final sequence.
+Gives the section of the gene from the first matching string found in the current gene to the last matching ending string.
 Ex:-
 ```sh
 morfiConvert::indexFragment(gene, “MSA”, “YPP”);